Frosted Lemon Cookies – Recipe

 These Frosted Lemon Cookies are actually very good, and the lemon icing is a very refreshing change for your taste buds, after sampling a myriad of sweets during the Holiday Season.
 As this recipe is for drop cookies, it is a quick project and even the frosting is quite simple.
 The only thing that requires a little more patience is the drying time of the frosted cookies, but even that is possible during the same time frame as the baking.

-This recipe makes 5 dozen cookies.
+This recipe yields 5 dozen cookies.

 - 1 cup sweet butter (unsalted), softened